Manage references in a project

 You can create applications that reference projects or assemblies that target a different version of the .NET.
 For example, you could create an application that targets .NET Framework 4.6, that references an assembly that targets .NET Framework 4.5.
 If you create a project that targets an earlier version of .NET, you cannot set a reference in that project to a project or assembly that targets a newer version.

 For more information, see Framework targeting overview.

-Project-to-project references are references to projects that contain assemblies; you create them by using the Project tab.
+Project-to-project references are references to projects that contain assemblies; you add project references by using the Projects tab of the Reference Manager dialog box.
 Visual Studio can find an assembly when given a path to the project.

 When you have a project that produces an assembly, you should reference the project and not use a file reference (see below).
 The advantage of a project-to-project reference is that it creates a dependency between the projects in the build system.
 The dependent project will be built if it has changed since the last time the referencing project was built.
 A file reference does not create a build dependency, so it is possible to build the referencing project without building the dependent project, and the reference can become obsolete.
 (That is, the project can reference a previously built version of the project.)
 This can result in several versions of a single DLL being required in the bin directory, which is not possible.
 When this conflict occurs, you will see a message such as "Warning: the dependency 'file' in project 'project' cannot be copied to the run directory because it would overwrite the reference 'file.'".
 For more information, see Troubleshoot broken references and How to: Create and remove project dependencies.

 A file reference instead of a project-to-project reference is created if the target version of the .NET Framework of one project is version 4.5, and the target version of the other project is version 2, 3, 3.5, or 4.0.